 Customers are very impatient these days: a study by Hubspot points out that 90% rate an immediate response as important or very important when they have a customer service question.
 Immediate being defined as 10 minutes or less.

 That’s why some companies are even superseding the email option altogether.
 WP Engine, a major hosting company now starts all support queries via live chat.
 It seems to work well for them: they haven’t switched back to email since enabling their live chat almost 2 years ago.
 So are you ready to start?
 Let’s see how below.

 At its core, live chat is a simple window that pops up on your website to display text.
 Users can type in it, and you can see and reply from your own backend.
 Your agent can also see a list of users on the website and approach them with a question, like in a real store.

 It’s also worth noting that these days, live chat installation is relatively painless.
 You will mostly have to copy a few lines of codes and integrate it into your website.
-For a better overview of these tools and how they work, I created a video with some real-life examples here:
+Some tools also have direct plugins with CMSs and website builders like WordPress, Wix, and Shopify etc, making the process of installation even easier.

 Pros and Cons of Live Chat

 As mentioned above, chat support software is becoming increasingly popular, especially with younger, more tech-savvy generations.

 The PROS for users and companies include:

 - Better customer service: it’s easier for your staff to “know all the answers.”
 They can answer multiple users at once, transfer to another team member or refer to the documentation for tricky questions.
 The customer won’t even notice it.